Studio monitors are great for having a clear, unbiased, and flat idea of what you have just recorded.

 Different Types Of Studio Monitor Stands

-As the technology evolved, companies echoed the demands of people with a tiny space, a computer, and an audio interface.
+As technology evolved, companies echoed the demands of people with a tiny space, a computer, and an audio interface.
 Stands manufacturers used to work almost exclusively with audiophiles and recording studios but that is no longer the case.
 You can buy three types of stands.

 Regular Tower Studio Monitor Stands